Leading A Simple Life: 5 Steps to Aligning with Peace.

 • The Senses: "This fresh food isn't tasty enough; it needs more flavour."

-Recognize that these thoughts are driven a deep, unprocessed greediness “for more”.
-To move toward peace, you must first witness the "fake and plastic" habits you’ve been using to mask your uncertainty.
+Recognize that these examples of thought are driven by a deep, unprocessed avarice “for more”.
+To move toward simplicity, toward peace, you must first witness the "neurotic" habits you’ve been using to mask your uncertainty in life.

 When you reflect on how you currently live your life, what do you notice?
 Is it simple, is it steady, is it stable, or is it busy?
-Reflect on how you wake up, how you put on your clothes, how you brush your teeth, how you shower, how you drive, how you eat your food, how you work, how you think and how you feel.
+Are you looking to the next thing, or are you resting in the zen-garden of now?

-If you can see this example in yourself, you can see how at a philosophical level you are unconscious to the ungratefulness you embody on a moment to moment basis.
+If you can see this example in yourself, you can see how at a philosophical level you are unconscious of how ungrateful you are in a moment to moment basis and how you live for others, but not yourself.

-My life changed drastically when I stopped trying to "fit in" and realized I was chasing ghosts.
-To align with a simple life, you must stop obsessively prioritizing the Four Derangements:
+My life changed drastically when I realized I was chasing ghosts.
+To align with a simple life, you first witness how you are chasing these Four Material Derangements, and secondly, to stop obsessively prioritizing them:

-When you stop prioritizing them, the "busy" urges that drive your life begin to evaporate.
-You aren't losing anything; you are clearing the neurotic urge for validation so you can finally hear the resonant frequency of your own soul.
+When you stop prioritizing these Four Material Derangements, the "busy" urges that drive and distract your life begin to evaporate.
+You have to understand that you aren't losing anything; you are clearing the neurotic urges so you can finally hear the resonant frequency of your own soul.

 Step 4: Synchronize with the Elements

-At your very core, you are a borrowed accumulation of your elemental environment.
-To find grounding, you must return your biology to its source.
+At your very core, you are a borrowed accumulation of your surrounding elemental environment.
+To find grounding, you must return your physical biology to its source.

 • Earth: Eat living, fresh foods / ground barefoot